Avogadro/two.avogadro.cc/source/docs/tools/draw-tool.md

 For a carbon-carbon bond, the lower cut-offs are thus approx. 1.52 Å for a single bond and 1.38 Å for a double.
 ```

-If the `Adjust Hydrogens` box is checked, extra hydrogen atoms will be automatically added to new atoms to satisfy their valency.
+If the `Adjust Hydrogens` box is checked (default), extra hydrogen atoms will be automatically added to new atoms to satisfy their valency.
 When a bond is created or the order of a bond is changed, the number of hydrogen atoms on the atoms at each end of the bond will be adjusted.

+For main-group elements, the default valency is always that predicted by the octet rule, while metal atoms are always created alone, without bonded atoms.
+To create metal centers or hypervalent main-group centers, it is often better to use the [Template Tool](tools-template-tool).

 ```{warning}
 It may not be possible to deliberately add or remove hydrogen atoms (for example, to create a radical or an ion) while this setting is checked.